roseengineering/mersennejs/README.md

 Compared to most mersenne ports, this library has no constructor and no methods.
 All its PRNG functions are provided as named exports.
+The module maintains only one source of state.
 So there is no need to worry about the instance object, since there is none.

 For example: